 That doesn’t mean that large-scale animation doesn’t have a place.
 While in a game they are expected, in an everyday app, they should be used sparingly and to celebrate a special event or a time-consuming process.
-Some examples of when to use animations are for loading indicators, pull to refresh, function change, etc.
+Some examples of when to use animations are for loading indicators or pull to refresh.

 Rather than including too many elements and features, understand your brand’s strengths.
 When you visit a restaurant with a menu that has every type of cuisine, it can overwhelm you.
 While it may seem beneficial to cater to everyone’s needs, it’s disjointed and puts into question the restaurant’s ability to truly specialize in what they’re good at.

 The UX & UI are different.
-Mobile app design is continually evolving.
+Mobile app design concepts are continually evolving.
 As the nature of the work changes with technology so does the way people describe it.
-The confusion most likely stems from the overlap of the skill-sets and tools involved in both disciplines.